awslabs/amazon-kinesis-scaling-utils/README.md

 Options:
 stream-name - The name of the Stream to be scaled scaling-action - The action to be taken to scale.
-Must be one of "scaleUp”, "scaleDown" or “resize" count - Number of shards by which to absolutely scale up or down, or resize to or: pct - Percentage of the existing number of shards by which to scale up or down min-shards - The minimum number of shards to maintain
+Must be one of "scaleUp", "scaleDown", "resize", or "report" count - Number of shards by which to absolutely scale up or down, or resize to or: pct - Percentage of the existing number of shards by which to scale up or down min-shards - The minimum number of shards to maintain